claudia-pacheco/project-2/README.md

 ## How it works

 The Dungeons & Dragons Character Builder generates a random character for users.
-The race, class and skills are randomly feched from the public API we used.
+The race, class and skills are randomly fetched from the public API we used.
 It also fetches and displays further information about all 3 if the users wishes to know more.

 ## Planning

 We started off by selecting a concept and API we would like to work with.
-We tested our chosen API through Imsomnia and the [D&D API documentation](https://www.dnd5eapi.co/).
+We tested our chosen API through Insomnia and the [D&D API documentation](https://www.dnd5eapi.co/).
 Once we were happy with the theme and results, we started to create a wireframe.

 ![planning screenshot](/src/assets/psuedo.png)

 We also kept track of the things we had to do for each day and met up regularly on Zoom.
+As we were both working on separate things, we used the Zoom sessions to come together and share what we have done.
+Ava focused primarily on the design of the page and I carried out the logic.
+We attempted to have a look at the Favourites section together but underestimated how complicated it would be.
+We decided to save it as a stretch goal so we could focus on the main functions we wanted to deliver.

 ![planning screenshot](/src/assets/psuedo2.png)